 Brief Review of the Early History

 A great deal of primeval history predates the call of Abram.
-Recall what occurred in the first eleven chapters, we forfeited our position as viceroy over the created order and introduced a curse on the human race, we see the rise of the Nephilim in the days of Noah, and after the flood the sin of Ham leaves a horrific stain on the new world.
-Finally, the people join together in rebellion against Yahweh at the Tower of Babel building their own religious system, exalting our capabilities and arrogance above all else.
+Recall what occurred in the first eleven chapters; we forfeited our position as viceroy over the created order and introduced a curse on the human race, we see the rise of the Nephilim in the days of Noah, and after the flood the sin of Ham leaves a horrific stain on the new world.
+Finally, the people join together in rebellion against Yahweh at the Tower of Babel building their own religious system, exalting their capabilities and arrogance above all else.
 At this point God disinherits the nations Deut.
 32:7-8.
 If you are not familiar with these stories, please take time to read the first eleven chapters of Genesis as it will lay the foundation for God’s redemptive story.

 At this point everyone in the high council stared at Stephen, because his face became as bright as an angels.
 This was Stephen’s reply: “Brothers and fathers, listen to me.
 Our glorious God appeared to our ancestor Abraham in Mesopotamia before he settled in Haran.
 God told him, ‘Leave your native land and your relatives, and come into the land that I will show you.
 So Abraham left…..

-Even in the garden God knew what the cost of restoring all things would be and in the previous chapter we introduced the idea of covenant.
-In the opening chapters of Genesis God covered our first parents with animal skins which prophetically foreshadowed the coming Messiah’s work at the cross.
+Even in the garden God knew the extremely high cost of restoring all things and in the previous chapter we introduced the idea of covenant.
+In the opening chapters of Genesis, God covered our first parents with animal skins which prophetically foreshadowed the coming Messiah’s work at the cross.
 Later, after the great flood the Lord God even established a covenant with the earth.
 So we see there is promised hope for both creation and humanity.
-We should recognize that God has always been concerned for both his human family as well as the earth itself and its created order and this is concern is demonstrated through covenant.
+We should recognize that God has always been concerned for both his human family as well as the earth itself and its created order, and this concern is demonstrated through covenant.